 Our team at Wedgwood specializes in family protection plans.
-Our family-oriented agency has helped thousands of clients get prepared for the changing insurance needs of new college students and their families, while making sure they get the best protection for their insurance dollar.
+Our family-oriented agency has helped thousands of clients get prepared for the changing insurance needs of new college students and their families while making sure they get the best protection for their insurance dollars.
 We know where to look to find the discounts!

 Contact us today for a free review of you and your student’s insurance plan.